Slapped Cheek Disease Causes, Symptoms, and Treatment

 Can slapped cheek disease be prevented?

-There is no vaccine or treatment that prevents this infection.
-Frequent hand washing reduces the risk of this infection been transmitted to other people.
+There is no vaccine or treatment that prevents slapped cheek disease.
+Frequent hand washing reduces the risk of slapped cheek disease being transmitted to other people.

-You can still go to school (or work) if you have this infection, as you are only able to pass it on (are infectious) before you develop the rash.
+You can still go to school (or work) if you have slapped cheek disease, as you are only able to pass it on (are infectious) before you develop the rash.
 People infected with parvovirus B19 are considered non-infectious one day after the rash begins.

 Further reading and references